stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

   - Transaction fee must be estimated proportionally for the requested operation [2].
 - Collectively, the signers must coordinate to calculate and advertise the fee parameters of the system:
   - A minimum sBTC peg-out.
   - STX transaction fee for minting the sBTC.
-This fee is paid by the user and can be sponsored by a 3rd party, which is described in the [Auxiliary Features](#auxiliary-features) section of this document.
+This fee is paid by the user and can be sponsored by a 3rd party.

 ### sBTC Signer Eligibility Criteria